richafnu/Viva/Viva/glint/setup/raw-data-request-response.md

 For information on how to support a request to delete data, visit [Delete user data from Viva Glint](delete-user-data.md).
 For information on how to export user data, visit the section [Use the People feature to export responses](#use-the-people-feature-to-export-responses).

 >[!IMPORTANT]
 > You may have multiple Viva Glint experiences in your tenant.
 As each experience operates independently, users' personal data may be distributed across multiple experiences.
-For this reason, users must request data deletion (DSRs) for each instance they are part of.
+For this reason, users must request data deletion (DSRs) for each instance they're part of.

 ## Delete user data